Ishti studied medicine. He likes to write articles about things that interest him!

-On top of these cell are numerous microvilli or gustatory/taste hairs.
+On top of these cells are numerous microvilli or gustatory/taste hairs.
 These taste hairs contain numerous receptors called taste receptors.

-The sustentacular cells are basically the supporting cells which maintain the onion shaped structure of taste buds.
+The sustentacular cells are basically the supporting cells that maintain the onion-shaped structure of taste buds.
 They are mostly located in the outer region of tastebuds.